racket/rhombus/shrubbery/0000-shrubbery.md

 An `@` form of the shape

 ```
- @«command ...»[arg, ...]{ body }
+ @«command ...»[arg, ...]{ body }...
 ```

 is parsed into the same representation as

 ```
- command ...(arg, ..., [parsed_body, ...])
+ command ...(arg, ..., [parsed_body, ...], ...)
 ```

 That is, the command part is left at the front and spliced into its enclosing group, while the argument and body parts are wrapped with parentheses to make them like arguments.
-The body text is parsed into a list of string literals and escapes.
+Each body text is parsed into a list of string literals and escapes, and multiple body texts can be provided in multiple `{`...`}`s.

 The command part usually does not have `«»`, and it is instead usually written as an identifier, operator, or parenthesized term.
 The argument and body parts, when present, always use `[]` and `{}`, respectively.
-Any of the three parts can be omitted, but when mulltiple parts are present, they must have no space between them or the leading `@`.
+Any of the three kinds parts can be omitted, but when multiple parts are present, they must have no space between them or the leading `@`.
 When the argument and body parts are both omitted, the command part is simply spliced into its context.

-The conversion to a call-like form and keeping the body in a separate list are the two main ways that shrubbery `@` notation differs from `#lang at-exp` notation.
+The conversion to a call-like form, keeping each body in a separate list, and allowing multiple body arguments are the three main ways that shrubbery `@` notation differs from `#lang at-exp` notation.
 The other differences are the use of `«`...`»` instead of `|`...`|` for delimiting a command, and the use of `@//` instead of `@;` for comments.
 The details are otherwise meant to be the same, and the rest of this section is mostly a recap.

-The body part is treated as literal text, except where `@` is used in the body to escape.
-An unescaped `}` closes the body, except that an unescaped `{` must be balanced by an unescaped `}`, with both treated as part of the body text.
-Instead of `{`, the body-starting opener can be `|` plus `{` with any number of ASCII punctuation and symbol characters (other than `{`) in between; the corresponding closer is then the same sequence in reverse, except that some characters are
+A body part is treated as literal text, except where `@` is used in a body to escape.
+An unescaped `}` closes a body, except that an unescaped `{` must be balanced by an unescaped `}`, with both treated as part of the body text.
+Instead of `{`, a body-starting opener can be `|` plus `{` with any number of ASCII punctuation and symbol characters (other than `{`) in between; the corresponding closer is then the same sequence in reverse, except that some characters are
 flpped: `{` to `}`, `(` to `)`, `)` to `(`, `[` to `]`, `]` to `[`,
 `<` to `>`, and `>` to `<`.
 With an `|`...`{` opener, an escape is
 formed by using the opener followed by `@`, while opener–closer pairs balance within the body text.
+When multiple body parts are provided, each can use a different opener and closer.
 The parsed form of the body breaks up the body text into lines and `"\n"` as separate string literals in the parsed list form, with each escape also being its own element in the list form.
 Parsed body text also has leading and trailing whitespace adjusted the same as with `#lang at-exp`.

 After the `@` of an escape in body text, the escape has the same form as an at-notaton form that starts with `@` as a shubbery.
 That